 Yes, to be an hourly carer you’ll need to have a full UK driving licence and access to a car.

 Our hourly carers are paid on a 4-weekly basis.
 As we employ you directly, rather than you being paid by the family, we take care of your tax and national insurance paperwork.
-As a direct employee of Carefound Home Care, you are also entitled to other benefits such as mileage allowance (45p per mile), travel time uplift, paid holidays, pension, free employee assistance programme, funded DBS check.
+As a direct employee of Carefound Home Care, you are also entitled to other benefits such paid travel time, 45p per mile mileage allowance, paid holidays, pension, free employee assistance programme, funded DBS check.